-Role 1.
-Evaluating the reliability and Scope All financial Indicate Whether In- house or Outsource Internal Audit Function In-house Name of Chief Internal Auditor/Auditing Firm Maria Teresa S. Pasoot Reporting process Periodically integrity of financial information. information mior mation.
-2. Evaluating the effectiveness and efficiency of operations Policies and procedures In-house Maria Teresa S. Pasoot Periodically and compliance with established policies and procedures.
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process 1.
+Evaluating the reliability and integrity of financial information.
+All financial information In-house Maria Teresa S. Pasoot Periodically 2.
+Evaluating the effectiveness and efficiency of operations and compliance Policies and procedures In-house Maria Teresa S. Pasoot Periodically with established policies and procedures.
 3. Evaluating the means of safeguarding assets and verifying the existence of such assets.
 Company assets In-house Maria Teresa S. Pasoot Periodically 4.
 Evaluating specific operations at the request of the Board or management, as appropriate.
 Policies and Procedures In-house Maria Teresa S. Pasoot Periodically 5.
 Reporting the internal audit performance.
 Audit Plan In-house Maria Teresa S. Pasoot Annual